Samuel Green (criminal)

 Samuel Green (1796 – April 25, 1822) was an American serial killer and robber.
 He was one of the first to be called "public enemy", in the United States, as a dangerous criminal at-large.
-Green was the first and only white person to be executed for the murder of a black victim in Massachusetts.
+The hanging of Green is the only confirmed instance of a white person being executed for the murder of a black victim in Massachusetts.

 Early life

 Green was born in Meredith, New Hampshire in 1796.
 At an early age, his parents believed him to be possessed by a demon because of a frequent habit of skipping school; this resulted in whippings.
 As a teenager, he became a blacksmith's apprentice and was whipped for stealing.
 He was whipped for destroying the blacksmith's garden but did not admit it.
 He was then sent home and whipped again.
 In retaliation, Green threw the family dog down a well, contaminating the water, and caused great expense to the family.
 He was beaten severely for this.
 He retaliated by slashing the neck of the family pig and was again whipped.

 The family gave up and sent Samuel to live with family friend Albert Dunne in New Hampton, New Hampshire.
 Green attended school for a while but began skipping again.
 He then stole a Jew's harp from a shop and Dunne beat him as punishment.
 Green fled home and his parents, having heard of the theft, beat him unconscious.
 Green was sent to Dunne and then whipped until the flesh was flayed off his back.

 In retaliation for the last beating, Green set up a trap to kill Dunne.
 In the barn door, Green rigged an axe to fall on Dunne's head, and a pitchfork that would strike Dunne.
 When Dunne entered the barn, the axe sliced his coat and the pitchfork gave him a slight foot injury.
 Dunne then tied Green against a barn door, severely whipping and bloodying him for the attempted murder.
 Afterwards, Green destroyed a hogshead of cider, stole bushels of corn, and tried to burn down Dunne's barn.
 As usual, he was whipped and beat by Dunne.

 After a few months, Green became too strong for Dunne, who let him be.
 Later, Green met another youth named William Ash.